smash-transport/smash-vhlle-hybrid/docs/developer/testing_framework.md

 !!! tip "Use the framework functionality to invoke code to test"
     * Codebase functions to be invoked in unit tests should be called through the `Call_Codebase_Function` and `Call_Codebase_Function_In_Subshell` interface functions (passing the name of the function to be invoked as first argument and the arguments to be forward afterwards).
     *  In functional tests you'll probably want to run the hybrid handler with some options and this can be easily achieved by using the `Run_Hybrid_Handler_With_Given_Options_In_Subshell` function.

-!!! note "The Bash behavior of the tests runner"
-    The shell `errexit` option is not enabled in the tests runner and, therefore, its Bash behavior when running tests is not the same as when running the handler.
-    This is a natural choice in a testing framework where the error handling is wished to be done by hand to e.g. count failures and build up a report about failed tests.
-    However, the `errexit` mode is enabled when running the codebase functions, otherwise the real behavior of the handler code would not be tested!

 !!! warning "Each test is run in its own subshell"
     The full test flow, including setup and teardown, is run in a subshell in order to isolate its changes from the external environment.